chrisbradleyy/LeDataSciFi.github.io/participation/participation.md

 1. On your user account, make a new repository:

-    - Click on the icon in the top-right corner -> then from the drop-down menu click "Your repositories"
+    - Click the "+" in the top-right corner -> "New repository"
-    - Click on the green button to the right that says "New".
-Call it `FIN377-participation`
+    - Call it `FIN377-participation`
     - I highly recommend making this a public repo.
 But if you so desire, make it private.
 You can change this later.
     - Say YES to initializing with a README.